Dylan-B-Johnson/N-Body/README.md

 A Python N-Body Simulator With 3D Graphing Over Time (in GIF format).

 ### Info
 The simulation uses the Verlet integration for the Particle-Particle N-Body algorithm.
 This implementation is O(n<sup>2</sup>).
 This high complexity means that the GPU really shouldn't be used, as the scales that would be required to get a benefit would take a very long time to run.
 The Particle Mesh algorithm is only O(n), so once it is implimented, the GPU can be used.
-There are three example outputs in this repository (for one of them the data was saved and plotted in GNUplot so trajectories could be seen).
+There are four example outputs in this repository (for one of them the data was saved and plotted in GNUplot so trajectories could be seen).

 ### How to Use
 1. Set arrays for x, v, and m (using one of the prebuilt methods or any other way).